TanunM/splunk_SIEM_lab/README.md

-# SOC-Home-Lab
+# splunk-SIEM-Lab

 ## Introduction
-This document provides a guide for setting up a Security Operations Center (SOC) home lab.
-The lab consists of two virtual machines (VMs): an attacker machine running Kali Linux and a victim machine running Windows 10.
+This document provides a guide for setting up a Security Operations Center lab.
+The lab consists of two virtual machines: an attacker machine running Kali Linux and a victim machine running Windows 10.
 The primary objective of this lab is to simulate real-world security scenarios, analyze attacks, and enhance practical cybersecurity skills.

 ## Objective
 The objective of this lab is to: